-You’ve got the right equipment, mastered on how to make the right stance and even figured out the perfect golf grip for you.
+You’ve got the right equipment, mastered how to make the right stance and even figured out the proper way to hold a golf club.
 Now, all that’s left to do is to make that swing and start the game rolling.
 But before you do that, however, you need to figure out how to swing golf club correctly.

 Making the swing is probably the most exciting while, at the same time, the most nerve-wracking part in the sport.
 After all those preparations and practice you’ve made in the past, it is that swing that will determine just how much you’ve improved.
 And, more importantly, it’s also that swing that will determine your score which puts a bit of pressure on the act especially if you’ve made some bets with your friends.